cspark2610/medical-transcription-classification-/README.md

-# Medical Specialty Text Classification of Transcription Notes using CountVectorization, TF-IDF, scispaCy's Biomedical NLP Package and Methodology Assessment (still editing)
+# Text Classification of Medical Specialties and Evaluation of Different Preprocessing Methods using CountVectorization, TF-IDF, scispaCy's Biomedical NLP Package and Methodology Assessment (editing from tuning)

 * Dataset: de-identified public source medical data from mtsamples.com
 * Dataset details: contains 500 rows of de-identified medical information and five columns: medical specialty, descriptions, sample names, keywords

 ## Intro
 Brief intro on TF-IDF, CountVectorization:

-In order for algorithms to process language; language data, in whichever form (audio, documents, etc), needs to be converted into numerical vectors.
-Therefore, we need algorithms that can perform this conversion step.
-For our situtation, we will be focusing on using text data from medical transcripts, so we will use two vectorization techniques, CountVectorization and TF-IDF (term frequency inverse document frequency).
+For algorithms to process language, language data, in any format (audio, documents, etc), needs to ultimately be converted into numerical vectors.
+Therefore, we rely on algorithms that can perform this conversion.
+For our purposes, we will use two vectorization techniques, CountVectorization and TF-IDF (term frequency inverse document frequency).

+*hash vectorization is also available

-Both vectorization methods extract features from texts/docs/corpus/etc and, by doing so, returns a term or count/document frequency sparse matrix.
+Both vectorization methods extract features from corpus, that are composed of documents, and through conversion they return a term/document frequency sparse matrix.

-The main distinction between the two methods is the incorporation of IDF weighting to words, a property of TF-IDF which count vectorization does not use.
+The main distinction between the two methods is IDF weighting.
+CountVectorization relies on count/frequency of terms to determine weights, while TF-IDF, is the term frequency multiplied by IDF weights.
+IDF or inverse document frequency, will penalize term weights based on how often they appear among total documents.
+We will see examples later below.

 *from wiki, "tf–idf value increases proportionally to the number of times a word appears in the document and is offset by the number of documents in the corpus that contain the word".

-In other words, a term that appears very often in documents/corpora such as 'the' or 'and' will increase in value due to its frequency, however since 'the' and 'and' appear in a great amount of documents coincidentally, these two terms are penalized, and their weight values become adjusted to lower levels.
-The level of values indicate their significance in characterizing their classes' property.
-Therefore, we try to engineer our way to produce higher valued term weights.

-CountVectorization does not take IDF into account.
-Unique terms are collected and paired with their frequency.
-Therefore, the terms 'the' and 'and' will stand out in CV extraction, but, CV has hyperparamters that can be tuned to filter these types of terms (as well as TF-IDF).

-## Objective: Classify medical transcript notes into predefined medical specialties using several approaches and examine which results in producing the highest classifcation rate (for this project, the main focus will be on F1-scores).
+## Objective: Classify medical specialties based on transcription notes using a combination of preprocessing methods.
+Achieveing highest F1-score is the aim.

 We will be using the following seven classifiers.

 ### Classification Algorithms:
 * Stochastic Gradient Descent Classifier OVR
-* Multinomial Logistic Regression  and OVR
+* Multinomial Logistic Regression
 * Logistic Regression OVR
 * AdaBoosted Decision Trees Classifier
 * Linear Support Vector Classifier OVR
 * K-Nearest Neighbors Classifier
 * LightGBM Classifier

-I selected classifers with a primary focus on OVR classifers, since we have a large number of classes; perhaps, OVR can mitigate this issue by collapsing the classification process by piecemeal; OVR, or also goes by OVA (one vs all), sets one class against the others classes as a unified class, thereby simplifying the problem into multiple binary classifications.
-It is a promising approach rather than attempting to classify all targets at once.
-Boosters were selected cause I hoped that in the case where there are strong overlaps between neighboring classes, the boosting ability will adjust weights accordingly from pre classified and misclassified cases - which would be optimal.
-KNN classifier, I included, not particularly for classification score purposes, but more of an interest into how complex or overfit nearest neighbor alghorithm can extend to within domains and datasets such as medical notes.

 ### Approach
-1. Begin by spliting dataset into training and testing sets (test size @ 20%)
+1. Split dataset into training and testing sets (test size @ 20%)

-2. Construct two text preprocessing functions:
+2. Build two types of text preprocessing functions:

     a.
-Lowercase, remove punctuations/stopwords/special chars/digits/whitespace, lemmatize and stem words and remove any terms with less than 2 chars.
+Lowercase, remove punctuations/stopwords/specialchars/digits/whitespace/terms with less than 2 chars, lemmatize and stem words/

     b.
-Second function follows same procedures as above, but includes scispaCy's en_core_sm biomed NLP package to assist in extracting biomedical term features.
+Second function will do the same, but will include scispaCy's en_core_sm biomed NLP package to assist in extracting biomedical term features.

-    c.
-Integrate our text preprocessing function with CV and TF-IDF.

 3. Feature extraction of texts using CountVectorization and TF-IDF.
 Both parameters set at max 5000 features, inclusion of uni/bi/trigrams.
 Remove terms that occur within 95% of our transcriptions and a minimum threshold which discards terms that are not present in atleast 4,5 docs/transcripts for tf-idf and CV, respectively.

 4. Apply Truncated SVD onto ONLY training sets then transform test and train sets using the fitted vector - otherwise we will have a case of data leakage and inflated metrics.
-Set a proportional variance percentage goal (95% will be used) you would like to have explained of the original variance.
+Set a proportional variance percentage goal (95% will be used) you would like to have explained of the original .
 The sequential process of vectorization and TSVD is also known as LSA, latent semantic analysis.

 ### Import dataset and packages

-To start off, we will extract our two columns of interest, transcription and medical specialy, and check for missing values.
+After importing dataset, we extract our two columns of interest, transcription and medical specialty.
 Since, we only have 0.66% of missing values, we will remove them.
 Let's take a look at our target variable, medical specialty.

 Target variable consists of 40 unique classes: